Macaulay2/Workshop-2023-Minneapolis/A1-Brouwer/README.md

 :white_check_mark: Made `rationalSimplify`, which takes in a symmetric bilinear form over $\mathbb{Q}$ and diagonalizes it, replaces each diagonal entry by the smallest magnitude integer in its square class, and splits off occurences of $\langle a\rangle + \langle -a\rangle$ as hyperbolic forms

+:white_check_mark: Made `easyIsomorphicGW` which checks, up to a certain height, whether two Gram matrices are congruent.

 # In progress

 :small_orange_diamond: `wittDecomp` algorithm for detecting the Witt class of a symmetric bilinear form